-Pharmaceutical industry is one of the "weakest" industries of Japan as shown in the graph below (source: MHLW Pharmaceutical Industrial Production Survey) with constant negative trade imbalance.
+Pharmaceutical industry is one of the "weakest"industries of Japan as shown in the graph below (source: MHLW Pharmaceutical Industrial Production Survey) with constant negative trade imbalance.
 Although Japan is strong in diagnostic products such a CT, MRI, EKG, it is weak in treatment products such as pace makers and stent.
 Overall, it has a constant trade "deficit".

-The weakness of Japan's pharmaceutical industry may be explained by its smaller size of the companies: Japan 463 has pharmaceutical companies whereas the U.S. has 483.
-Even the largest Japanese company (Takeda) is ranked 16th in the world ranking and all others are below 20^{th} .
-This fragmented industry structure may be the result of non-competitive environment of Japan's national health insurance system, in which government dictates drug prices and reimbursement is guaranteed. industry, Unlike auto Japanese pharmaceutical industry grew to be domestic-oriented industry.
-In the era of consolidation of the pharmaceutical industry, Japanese pharmaceutical companies face challenges to stay competitive in the world market.
+The weakness of Japan's pharmaceutical industry may be explained by its smaller size of the companies: Japan pharmaceutical has 463 companies whereas the U.S. has 483.
+Even the largest Japanese company (Takeda) is ranked 16th in the world ranking and all others are 20th. below This fragmented industry structure may be the result of non-competitive environment of Japan's national health insurance system, in which government dictates drug prices and reimbursement is guaranteed.
+Unlike auto industry, Japanese pharmaceutical industry grew to be domestic-oriented industry.
+In the era of consolidation of the pharmaceutical industry, Japanese pharmaceutical companies face challenges to stay competitive in the world market.3